ryancdickson/chromerootprogram/policy.md

 CA Owners that satisfy the requirements defined in the policy below may apply for self-signed root CA certificate inclusion in the Chrome Root Store using [these](https://www.chromium.org/Home/chromium-security/root-ca-policy/apply-for-inclusion/) instructions.

-### Chrome’s Ongoing Commitment to Transport Security
+### Chrome's Ongoing Commitment to Transport Security

-The Chrome Root Program and corresponding policy represent Google’s [ongoing commitment](https://transparencyreport.google.com/https/overview?hl=en) to upholding secure and reliable network connections in Chrome.
+The Chrome Root Program and corresponding policy represent Google's [ongoing commitment](https://transparencyreport.google.com/https/overview?hl=en) to upholding secure and reliable network connections in Chrome.

 In support of this commitment, Google, as it deems appropriate and at its sole discretion:

 - includes or removes certificates in the Chrome Root Store.
 The selection and ongoing inclusion of certificates is done to enhance the security of Chrome and promote interoperability.
 Certificates included in the Chrome Root Store must provide value to Chrome end users that exceeds the risk of their continued inclusion.
 Certificates that do not provide a broad service to all browser users will not be added to, or may be removed from the Chrome Root Store.
 Initial and sustained inclusion in the Chrome Root Store is not guaranteed to any CA Owner.
 - applies metadata-based [name constraints](https://source.chromium.org/chromium/chromium/src/+/main:net/cert/root_store.proto;drc=7c2b25f6a19cfeeea67f0f43ed33617840bab33d;l=39) to certificates in the Chrome Root Store.
 These constraints, which may go beyond those in the CA certificates themselves, restrict the use of corresponding TLS server authentication certificates to specific Top-Level Domains (TLDs) and/or Second-Level Domains (SLDs).

 Chrome maintains a variety of mechanisms to protect its users from certificates that put their safety and privacy at risk, and is prepared to use them as necessary.
-A Chrome Root Program Participant’s failure to follow the minimum requirements defined in this policy may result in the corresponding certificate’s removal from the Chrome Root Store, limitations on Chrome's acceptance of the certificates they issue, or other technical or policy restrictions.
+A Chrome Root Program Participant's failure to follow the minimum requirements defined in this policy may result in the corresponding certificate's removal from the Chrome Root Store, limitations on Chrome's acceptance of the certificates they issue, or other technical or policy restrictions.
 Before taking such action, the Chrome Root Program always evaluates the broader context of an individual incident and considers it against the [factors](#51-incident-reports) significant to the Chrome Root Program.

 ### Moving Forward, Together